 Chris believed the idea of sending a woman to prison as punishment was shameful and absurd.
 In her words:

 "Taking the most hurt people out of society and punishing them in order to teach them how to live within society is, at best, futile.
 Whatever else a prisoner knows, she knows everything there is to know about punishment because that is exactly what she has grown up with.
 Whether it is childhood sexual abuse, indifference, neglect; punishment is most familiar to her."

 In the early 1990s, the organisation was able to expand its remit beyond campaigning to deliver direct support to women affected by the criminal justice system.
 WIP's initial focus on prison in-reach services was then expanded to support women in the community following their release.

 Chris, sadly, passed away in 2002.
 Despite the loss of its visionary founder, Women in Prison works to carry on Chris' legacy and continues to grow under subsequent Directors.

-Today, we remain a unique women-only organisation that operates on a national level, providing gender-specialist support in all twelve of the women's prisons in England.
+Today, we remain a unique women-only organisation that operates on a national level, providing gender-specialist support in women's prisons in England.
 We also ensure that support is continued into the community and run three Women Centres - WomenMatta in Manchester, the Beth Centre in Lambeth, London and the Women's Support Centre in Woking.